shairbhutta/Smart-Inventory-Management-System-with-AI/readme.md

 ### Data Preparation

 1. Place your dataset in the `data/` directory.
-2. Ensure the dataset contains columns like `Product Name`, `Date`, `Closing Stock`, and relevant features for modeling.
+2. Ensure the dataset contains columns like `Product Name`, `Date`, `Closing Stock`, `Purchases`, and relevant features for modeling.
 3. Run the preprocessing scripts in `notebooks/` to clean and transform the data.

 ### Training and Prediction

-1. Use the scripts in notebook to:
+1. Use the scripts in the `notebooks/` directory to:
-   - Train baseline models.
+   - Train baseline models (XGBoost for Closing Stock and ARIMA for Purchases).
    - Perform hyperparameter tuning.
    - Evaluate model performance.
-2. For stock predictions:
+2. For monthly purchase predictions:
-   - Run the prediction scripts to forecast closing stock for the next 30 days.
+   - Forecast closing stock using XGBoost.
-   - View the actionable insights for inventory management.
+   - Integrate ARIMA purchase forecasts with XGBoost predictions to compute aggregated purchases.
+   - Generate monthly purchase recommendations for each product.

 ### Visualizations

 - Explore the `results/` directory for:
-  - Regression plots showcasing model accuracy.
+  - Regression plots comparing actual vs predicted values.
+  - Line charts showcasing monthly fluctuations in aggregated purchases for each product.
-  - Bar charts comparing baseline and tuned model metrics (e.g., MAE, MSE, R²).
+  - Bar charts illustrating model performance metrics (e.g., MAE, MSE, R²).

 ## Results and Visuals

-Results can be seen from the log file in results folder.
+The results can be found in the `results/` folder, with logs detailing the aggregated purchases for 2025.

 ### Key Visuals

 1. **Regression Plots:**
-   - Compare actual vs predicted values for training, validation, and test sets.
+   - Visualize the accuracy of XGBoost and ARIMA models for predicting Closing Stock and Purchases, respectively.
+2. **Monthly Aggregated Purchases:**
+   - Line plots showing fluctuations in aggregated purchases for each product throughout 2025.
-2. **Performance Comparison:**
+3. **Performance Comparison:**
-   - Bar charts illustrating improvements in metrics (MAE, MSE, R²) post-tuning.
+   - Bar charts highlighting improvements in MAE, MSE, and R² after model tuning.
-3. **Inventory Recommendations:**
-   - Aggregated purchase expectations for better supply chain decisions.

 ## Folder Structure